 - dislocation of the knee;

-- bloating, with irrational feeding;
+- abdominal distention, with irrational feeding;

-- allergies, especially on anesthetics;
+- allergies, especially to anesthetics;

 - ear infections;

-- Willebrand disease.
+- von Willebrand disease.

-- sweets, confectionery, buns;
+- sweets, pastries, muffins;

-- smoked products;
+- smoked meat;

-- marinades and pickles;
+- pickles and pickles;

 - chicken tubular bones, etc.